Hoffman Gallery

 Jenny Rideout – Sails, Freq Flags, and Bonnets for Space Exploration

-This body of work began with an imagining I had of a majestic old tall ship.
-I saw intricate patchwork sails, maneuvering the ship elegantly and powerfully along the constantly shifting surface of the ocean.
-In my vision the sails were covered in colorful mends, mysterious symbols, sigils, and patterns.
+This body of work began with a vision I had of a majestic old tall ship.
+I saw intricate patchwork sails maneuvering the ship elegantly and powerfully along the constantly shifting surface of the ocean.
+In my vision, the sails were covered in colorful mends, mysterious symbols, sigils, and patterns.
 The resulting sails are meditations on power, creativity, and the culmination of experiences alchemized for maximum propulsion.
-Eventually I was inspired to add “Space Bonnets” for my crew and “Freq Flags” indicating a home port, a place to center.
+These works are both talismans and tools: sails to catch the wind of imagination, flags to signal inner frequencies, and bonnets to shield and amplify the self on its voyage through inner space.

 Victoria Christen – ShapeScapes